hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

   > $OUTPUT_FILE
 </pre><br>

-We will need to create a bash variabel to hold a scale factor to a miilion which we will call in the <code>bedtools</code> command.
+We will need to create a bash variable to hold a scale factor to a million, which we will call in the <code>bedtools</code> command.
 The command to do this is:<br>
 <code>$SCALE_FACTOR=`awk 'BEGIN { print 1000000 / $MAPPED_READ_COUNT }'`</code><br>

 <ul><li><code>bedtools genomecov</code> - Calls the <code>bedtools</code>'s <code>genomecov</code> tool